karmacoma-eth/rock-paper-showtime-template/README.md

 With that in mind, you should be ready to implement some strategies that are more intelligent than the default one, a gambit called the Bureaucrat because it only throws paper.

+### Test against live opponents

+When you run `forge test -vvvv --match testAgainstCrescendo`, you can see how your local strategy _would_ play out against a registered opponent, in this case `crescendo`.
+This lets you test your strategy against live players without having to redeploy every time!

 ### Deploy

 When you are done building and testing, you're ready to deploy and go against live opponents!